 Talking about similarities, both WiFi 6 and 5G, claim to offer faster speeds and performance improvements over their previous generations.
 They also overlap on a few fundamental technologies like Beamforming and MU-MIMO.
 However, apart from that, the two have some significant differences, like the scope of use, compatibility, and availability.

-With WiFi 6, users get what is called a WLAN (Wireless Local Area Network), which provides access to faster internet speeds indoors (home, office, public spaces etc.).
+With WiFi 6, users get what is called a WLAN (Wireless Local Area Network), which essentially provides access to faster internet speeds indoors (home, office, public spaces, etc).
 Whereas with 5G, users get a WAN (Wide-Area Network), which offers a mobile experience that allows them to enjoy faster speeds on the go with applications that stretch towards edge computing and IoT (Internet of Things).

 Another distinctive difference between the two wireless technologies is in terms of the range of devices that it can support.
-With WiFi 6, the Wi-Fi Alliance has essentially changed the nomenclature to make it easy for normal people to understand and differentiate the newer generation.
+With WiFi 6, the Wi-Fi Alliance has changed the nomenclature to make it easy for average people to understand and differentiate the newer generation.
 And also added a bunch of performance improvements.
-Apart from which, the WiFi 6 is similar to the older generations of WiFi, and is, therefore, backward compatible with older generation networking equipment.
-Which means, older generation devices will still be able to use WiFi 6 APs.
+Apart from this, WiFi 6 is similar to the older generations of WiFi, and is, therefore, backward compatible with older generation networking equipment, meaning, all your older generation devices will still be able to use WiFi 6 APs.
 Although, they might not get the same speeds, and therefore, might have to deal with lower speeds.

 Not to mention, the availability, which in case of WiFi 6 is somewhere towards the end of the year, and for 5G, anywhere between the end of the year 2019 to 2022.

 To be clear, you need to buy new devices: new routers, new laptops, new phones, new everything.
 In simpler words, there is no software update to your existing devices to make them WiFi 6 ready.
 All of them need dedicated hardware inside.